yyong-brs/learn-kubernetes/chapter7.md

 This example shows the major pieces of the ambassador pattern: the app container uses localhost addresses for any services it consumes, and it’s configured to route all network calls through the proxy container.
 The proxy is a custom app that logs network calls, maps localhost addresses to real addresses, and blocks any addresses that are not listed in the map.
 All that becomes functionality in the Pod, but it’s transparent to the application container.

-**TRY IT NOW** Update the random-number app, and confirm the network is now locked down.
+<b>现在就试试</b> Update the random-number app, and confirm the network is now locked down.

 ```
 # apply the update from listing 7.5: